MrPeanutButters/MrPeanutButters/README.md

 🔐 Cybersecurity Professional | SOC Analyst | Incident Response | Vulnerability Management

 I bring 15+ years of enterprise IT experience and proven SOC expertise through hands-on practice in both enterprise environments and a fully operational homelab.
-My focus is on detection engineering, incident response, vulnerability management, and compliance—bridging IT operations with security to deliver measurable improvements in resilience.
+My focus is on detection engineering, incident response, vulnerability management, and compliance, bridging IT operations with security to deliver measurable improvements in resilience.

 ---